Leyland L60: Transmission

 The engine was mated with a Merritt-Brown TN12 (Note: The gearbox used a steering system devised in 1935 by H. E. Merritt, then-Director of Tank Design at Woolwich Arsenal) triple-differential epicyclic gearbox providing "regenerative" steering, a derivative of the system first used on the Churchill tank.
-The gearbox was semi-automatic foot-operated and had six forward, and two reverse gears.
-Like the engine, it was designed to be quickly replaceable.
+The gearbox was semi-automatic foot-operated and had six forward, and two reverse gears, power being transmitted to it via a centrifugal clutch.
+Like the engine, the gearbox was designed to be quickly replaceable.
 The TN12 had originally been developed for the cancelled FV300 light tank series.
 A scaled down version of the TN12, the TN15, was used in the CVR(T) series of vehicles.
 (Note: When installed in the early Chieftains with L60s of around 600 bhp the initial TN12 gearbox design suffered from overheating and proved insufficiently robust, having been designed for a vehicle of lower weight and power.
 The overheating was cured by increasing the oil flow and fitting a heat exchanger, while the gearbox itself was redesigned to make it stronger, the resulting increase in gearbox size making it necessary to relocate the previously internal engine bay engine silencers to an armoured external box at the rear of the hull.)